tzolic/tzolic.github.io/README.md

 ## Description 🔍

-A website where I present myself and share the projects I have worked on.
+A website where I present myself and share my projects.

 ## Purpose 🎯

-Show my projects to other people.
+Showcase my work and attract opportunities.

 ## Demo 👁️